shopsys/shopsys/docs/docker/docker-troubleshooting.md

 We recommend replacing `shopsys-framework` with your project name.
 For instance, php-fpm container that is defaultly named as `shopsys-framework-php-fpm` would now be named `my-project-name-php-fpm`.

-This would actually work, only if you always downed `docker-compose` before switching between projects.
+This would actually work, only if you always downed `docker compose` before switching between projects.
 Because it would try to locate our localhost ports to the same values, which would fail.

 So we need to change the ports of the containers.
 Containers have their ports defined in this format.